walnuthq/madara-docs/docs/components/nodes.md

 - Full node, light client (only beerus which is inactive), archive node
 - A few words on hardware requirements in general
-- What node variants does Madara offer (only full node, don't think sequencer counts as a node client)
-- gateway can be on or off

 ### Available node clients